IBM/mas-tas-appconnect-flows/README.md

  <details><summary><b>TRIRIGA</b></summary>

-You should have credentials and access to an instance of TRIRIGA
+Credentials and access to an instance of TRIRIGA are required

 Navigate to Tools > Object Migration and import the [OM Package](/docs/APIConnector_v0.4.zip) containing TRIRIGA OSLC Resources for below APIs.